sharkba1t/100-days-of-code/log.md

 + solved a couple katas on codewars.com

 **Thoughts:**
-I am experiencing burnt out so not much progress today, so no progress on learning/projects.
-I didn't track the time it took for me to solve the katas.
+I am experiencing burnout, so there is not much progress today.
+Therefore there is no progress on learning/projects.
+I didn't track the time it took to solve the katas.

 **Link to work:**
 My Codewars completed_solutions